 Registered Staff Hours

-While this facility's overall grade was not bad, it really fared well in the area of inspections.
-In fact, we awarded it a grade of A for that category, which is one of our best scores.
-We weigh several aspects of a nursing home's inspection report in calculating our inspection grades.
+On top of earning a strong overall rating, this nursing home performed even better in our inspections category which is associated with the facility's recent inspection reports.
+We gave it a grade of A for that category, which is one of our highest scores.
+We weigh several aspects of a nursing home's inspection report in calculating our inspection ratings.
 One of those factors is deficiencies.
-You should keep in mind that the severity of deficiencies is arguably more meaningful than the quantity of deficiencies, as some can be quite minor.
+It should be noted that the severity of the deficiencies is usually more important than the quantity of deficiencies, as some deficiencies end up being relatively insignificant.
 This particular nursing home received 6 deficiencies on its inspection report.
-Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.
+Overall, this is still a good inspection report, but we'd always recommend looking into any deficiencies you find troubling.

 Does this page answer your questions about Countryside Home?